axelarnetwork/axelar-contract-deployments/releases/hedera/2025-07-Hedera-ITS-v.2.1.0.md

 The `--amount` is a value in HBAR.
 You can optionally skip the `--whbarAddress` argument if you have set the `WHBAR_ADDRESS` environment variable in your `.env` file.

+### Fund user with WHBAR and approve factory

+For local factory deployments, the user needs to have some WHBAR to pay for token creation.
+Repeat the step above with the user's address, afterwhich sufficent allowance needs to be given to the factory contract.

 ### Verify Upgraded ITS Contracts

 > TODO: Needs instructions for Hedera, missing in GMP Release.